 In Section 4, we examine the effect of this global natural experiment on the distribution of the gains from trade in cereals.
 In an important class of trade models, a country's gains from trade are revealed by the share of its expenditure devoted to imports (Arkolakis, Costinot and Rodríguez-Clare, 2012).
 We estimate how local temperature-driven and global ENSO-driven variation in cereal productivities affect these expenditure shares.
-As predicted, we find that greater spatial correlation of productivities causes more productive countries to gain relatively more from trade.
-Increasing the cross-sectional spatial correlation of cereal productivities by one standard deviation above the average year increases the dispersion of welfare attributable to cereal consumption by 2%.
-We corroborate these findings using a second outcome measure that is informative under much weaker theoretical assumptions: a local approximation of the change in the terms of trade (Dixit and Norman, 1980).
-Using this measure, we again find that greater spatial correlation increases welfare dispersion.
+When productivities are more spatially correlated, more productive countries import more.
+According to the model, greater spatial correlation of productivities causes more productive countries to gain relatively more from trade and less productive countries to gain less.
+Specifically, increasing the cross-sectional spatial correlation of cereal productivities by one standard deviation increases the inequality of welfare attributable to cereal consumption by 2%.